 Uttering requires only that a significant item in the bill or note has been falsified or altered – it is not necessary that the entire bill or item is false or altered.

 The defendant does not need to successfully pass the bill or note to another person.
 An attempt to pass the note is sufficient for a conviction, and the defendant is often unsuccessful in actually passing the bill.

-The United State Secret Service has jurisdiction over counterfeiting crimes.
+The United States Secret Service has jurisdiction over counterfeiting crimes.
 Therefore, the investigations of these cases are generally very professional and thorough, and far superior to investigations conducted by municipal police departments.

-There are multiple avenues of defense in uttering cases.
+There are multiple avenues of defense a Concord counterfeiting attorney can take in uttering cases.

 The majority of these cases turn on whether the defendant knew or believed the bill or note to be worthless.
 If the Commonwealth cannot prove beyond a reasonable doubt that the defendant knew the bill or note was worthless, the defendant must be found not guilty.

 Because the Commonwealth must prove the defendant knew the bill was counterfeit in some way, the quality of the counterfeit bill is an important consideration.
 The better the quality of the counterfeit, the more likely it is that the defendant wasn’t aware it was bogus.
 By some estimates, there are tens of millions of dollars’ worth of counterfeit bills in circulation.
 Therefore, it is reasonable to think that a defendant innocently possessed a counterfeit bill and innocently tried to pass it as legitimate.
 Of course, if the bill is clearly counterfeit, the innocent mistake defense becomes much more difficult to assert.